 In general most of the help text shown in the modal can be determined automatically by core without extra input. ie if the shortcut starts with 'g' then it is a 'Go to %' shortcut and % can be the title of the link or button, and then fall back if no title to it's label.
 There would be an optional override for when more precise help text is needed, such as shortcut-title="Do something complex".

-There are several very powerful but lightweight libraries that Moodle core would internally use like hotkeys:
+There are several very powerful but lightweight libraries that Moodle core would internally use like hotkeys from github:

 In most cases I think the shortcuts would remain the same across languages but this could easily be at the discretion of the plugin declaring the shortcuts. ie a plugin could put the shortcut itself into a language string and allow it to be overridden in the same way as a date and time format string.